 A Mathematics degree at Kennesaw State University can provide you with the training you need to develop problem-solving skills, critical and quantitative thinking, and logical argument.
 The coursework also provides a solid foundation for analytical, geometrical, and numerical methods for real-world problems.
 These highly valued skills can be applied in numerous career fields, including technology, engineering, education, and other industries.

 This math degree is highly customizable based on your interests.
-In addition to a core set of mathematics courses, you will also choose and complete a concentration or minor that will prepare you for continued graduate study or employment in various mathematics and statistics-related fields.
+In addition to a core set of mathematics courses, you will also choose and complete a concentration that will prepare you for employment in various mathematics and statistics-related fields or to pursue graduate study in mathematics.

 Concentrations for the Bachelor of Science in Mathematics include:

-Additionally, you may desire to pursue graduate studies and chase your dream of becoming a math teacher by applying to Kennesaw State’s Secondary Mathematics (MAT) program.
+Additionally, you may desire to pursue graduate studies.
+Apply to Kennesaw State’s Secondary Mathematics (MAT) program and chase your dream of becoming a math teacher.

 Stay on path for graduation by using the degree pathway that maps out your courses by semester and by year.Mathematics Degree Pathway